 Here, you’ll see colossal stupas (hemispherical structures/domes containing sacred relics), intricate and beautiful stone carvings, and the ruins and remains of royal palaces that recall the opulence and grandeur of Sri Lanka’s early kingdoms.

-The ancient Rock Fortress of Sigiriya in the northern Matale District is another highlight and a truly incredible sight, the type of imposing and surreal structure you might expect to see on Game of Thrones.
+The ancient Rock Fortress of Sigiriya in the northern Matale District is another highlight and a truly incredible sight – it’s the type of imposing and surreal structure you might expect to see on Game of Thrones.
 You can visit the towering rock palace, see the ancient frescoes, and wander its elaborate gardens.

 Final thoughts…

 Sri Lanka has such a wealth of experiences and character that it ‘feels’ bigger than its 65,610 square kilometres.
-It’s a place of immense and vibrant colour and culture, flavour, and magnificent beauty, and it could easily keep you entertained and enthralled indefinitely.
+It’s a place of immense and vibrant colour, culture, flavour, and beauty, and it could easily keep you entertained and enthralled indefinitely.

-Each spectacular area being such a manageable distance from the last, is also the icing on the cake – after all, who wants to spend their whole holiday on highways?
+Each spectacular area being such a manageable distance from the last is the icing on the cake – after all, who wants to spend their whole holiday on highways?

 Have you been to Sri Lanka?
 Or would you like to visit?
 We’d love to hear from you in the comments below.